 The Professional Engineers Act 2002 (Qld) requires that complaints about the conduct of registered professional engineers be made to BPEQ by persons aggrieved by that conduct must be made by way of this form.

 Before making a complaint, you must understand what BPEQ can and cannot do.

 Resolving your complaint direct

-- Have you tried to resolve the matter with the registered professional engineer (RPEQ) or a more senior person at the RPEQ’s firm?
+- Have you tried to resolve the matter with the RPEQ or a more senior person at the RPEQ’s firm?

-- BPEQ may decline to inquire into your complaint if you have not tried to resolve the matter with the RPEQ or a more senior person at their firm.
+- BPEQ may decline to investigate your complaint if you have not tried to resolve the matter with the RPEQ or a more senior person at their firm.

 No rectification, remediation or compensation powers